mpievolbio-scicomp/PyFitMut/README.md

 #### 3.2.
 Fitness Estimation
-`pyfitmut.py` estimates the fitness of each genotype from read-count time-series data.
+`pyfitmut.py` identifies adaptive mutations and estimates their fitness effect as well as establishment time.

 ##### OPTIONS
 * `--input` or `-i`: a .csv file, with each column being the read number per genotype at each sequenced time-point